SecuritySynapse/security-summit-project-update/writing/update.md

 checklist of steps that you will take to actually implement and test that component.
 Whenever possible, please make sure that you state the specific implementation frameworks, programming languages, and tools that you will use to design and implement each component in your proposed system.
+Please make it clear how your response connects to the parts of the system that you have already implemented since the proposal of your project.

 #### Please pick one source code segment you have already implemented and explain it.